g3Bg2/loopi/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the O'Saasy License.
+See LICENSE for details.

 ## 🙏 Acknowledgments